lizardsystems/yawl-controller/firmware/WLED/readme.md

 If you still have questions for more information please read a step-by-step guide at [this page](https://kno.wled.ge/basics/compiling-wled/) of the WLED Wiki

+## Build the firmware from command line

+ - Edit file **env.cmd** from yawl-controller/firmware/ESPHome/ directory.
+   - Set `PYTHON_PATH` to Python installed on your system.
+   - Set `PLATFORMIO_VENV` to path to virtual environment where Platformio will be installed.
+   - Set `PLATFORMIO_REPO` to url for Platformio repository.
+Default: https://github.com/platformio/platformio-core
+   - Set `PLATFORMIO_BRANCH` to branch name or tag in Platformio repository.
+Default: master
+   - Set `WLED_REPO` to url for WLED repository.
+Default: https://github.com/Aircoookie/WLED
+   - Set `WLED_BRANCH` to branch name or tag in WLED repository.
+Default: master
+ - Run **install_platformio.cmd**.
+The latest version of Platformio will be installed.
+ - Run **compile.cmd**.
+The firmware will be compiled and copied to yawl-controller/firmware/WLED/ directory.
+File **yawl_controller_WLED_`{WLED_VERSION}`.bin** will be created, where `{WLED_VERSION}` - version of WLED.

 ## Flash firmware
 Download flasher https://github.com/esphome/esphome-flasher/releases
 Open the flasher tool.